Governance

 RHIP has a single, unified, integrated precinct governance framework upheld by committed partners and collaborators.

-From the four main committees and nine working groups, there are currently 130 representatives from across 20 organisations.
+From the four main committees and eight working groups, there are currently 130 representatives from across 20 organisations.

 This framework ensures alignment between our extensive partnership network, helping us to evolve and accelerate.